AsiaPonder001/Active-Directory-Configuration/README.md

 <h2>Active Directory Deployed in the Cloud (Microsoft Azure)</h2>

-<h2>In the last tutorial I installed Active directory within Azure Virtual Machines.
-This tutorial I will go through configuration of Active Directory.</h2>
+<p>In the last tutorial I installed Active directory within Azure Virtual Machines.
+This tutorial I will go through configuration of Active Directory.</p>

 - Create an Admin User account, Organizational Unit, and New Employee to the Domain Admins Security Group.
 - Join Client-1 to the DC